JordanJWSmith/property-pipeline/README.md

 Run `pipeline.py` to run the entire pipeline from end to end.
 This will webscrape property data, classify all images, generate embeddings and spin up a dash server to interact with them.

-NOTE: This is currently in progress, and currently supports up to the image classification stage.

 ## Modules

 ### 1. Webscraper